 Most of the time when a VA claim is filed, a veteran has been diagnosed with and treated for the claimed condition.
 If this is the case, provide treatment records showing the diagnosis and severity of the condition.
 Filing these records with your claim will cut down on the time it takes VA to process your claim.
 If you can’t get the records, tell VA where you were treated and when, and they will send you a release form to sign and will obtain the records on your behalf.

 If you haven’t been diagnosed or treated for the condition, provide a statement detailing your symptoms.

 5. Provide a Nexus Statement or Prepare for a VA Examination

 If you have a doctor who has provided you with a statement relating your claimed condition to your military service, provide that to VA.
 If you do not, and you have shown some evidence of an in-service event or injury, and some evidence of a current disability, VA is obligated to obtain an exam and opinion.

 Prepare for the VA examination in the same way you prepared to file the claim.
 Take time to consider when your symptoms began, how they have progressed over the years, and how they manifest at present.
 If your condition waxes and wanes, you should describe your symptoms on your worst day, and indicate how often those days happen.

 Following these steps will help VA understand your claim.
 However, even well-supported claims can be denied.
 Working with an advocate who understands the VA claims process is crucial if VA has denied your claim.
-If you or a family member needs assistance appealing a VA claim, contact the legal experts at West & Dunn at 608-535-6420 or through our Contact Us page.
+If you or a family member needs assistance appealing a VA claim, contact the Wisconsin veterans disability claims attorneys at West & Dunn at 608-535-6420 or through our Contact Us page.